Cc618/Os2020/doc/fs.md

 ## Retrieve files from Os 2020

-There is a script scripts/getfs.sh that can be runned from the root of this repo which copies the file system from bin/os to fs/fs.
+There is a script **scripts/getfs.sh** that can be runned from the root of this repo which copies the file system from bin/os to fs/fs.

 ## Notes

 The file system is 64MiB wide but this size is the minimal size, you can change the size in the makefile or just create another image of different size in fs/fs.

-Files modes are ignored.
+Be carefull, set clusters of size 512.

 ## Specs of the driver